• Skip to primary navigation

 Before storing timber for long periods, always make sure that it’s fully dried out!

-Each of the above causations for warping can result in a different type of warping or twisting in a piece of timber.
+Each of the above causations for warping can result in a different type of warping or twisting in a piece of wood.

-Before you can actually straighten out a warped piece of timber it’s a good idea to first where and how the timber is warped.
+Before you can actually straighten warped wood it’s a good idea to first find out where and how the timber is warped.
 By doing this you will then know how it can be straightened.

 1. Cup: As the name suggests, this is when the timber drops in the centre over its width to form a convex shape